 - 1. Acts of dishonesty, including (but not limited to) the following: - a.
-Cheating, plagiarism, or other forms of academic dishonesty - b.
-Providing false information to any University official
+Cheating, plagiarism, or other forms of academic dishonesty

 ^{}Anyone not directly related to the alleged violation, e.g., a family member, may not be present at a Hearing.